fluidex/fluidex.github.io/content/posts/zkrollup-intro1/index.en.md

 ### ZK-Rollup normally needs thousands of CPU cores for proving

-Let's still take [PLONK](https://github.com/fluidex/awesome-plonk) [circuits](https://github.com/Fluidex/circuits) used by Fluidex as a typical ZK-Rollup case.
+Let's still take [PLONK](https://github.com/fluidex/awesome-plonk) [circuits](https://github.com/fluidex/circuits) used by FluiDex as a typical ZK-Rollup case.
 In our latest test, for each L2 Block with 100 transactions, it takes ~20min to run a proof on a 24 core server.
 To reach 100 TPS performance, we will need ~300 EC2 c5.12xlarge instances, which costs ~500 USD/h.
 This means each Layer 2 transaction will cost 0.001 USD in off-chain calculations.
 Note that we haven't invested a lot on performance optimization yet, we expect there'll be a lot to improve here in the future.

 ### On-chain gas cost much higher than off-chain server cost